Top Drone Companies 2020 – the key players

 - Racing drones

-The competitive landscape is starting to settle down with top drone companies finding out where their strengths lie, and concentrating their efforts into segments where they have seen success.
+The competitive landscape is starting to settle down with top drone manufacturers finding out where their strengths lie, and concentrating their efforts into segments where they have seen success.
 We think that this will continue into the future, and different drone makers will become synonymous with certain segments or niches.

 Arguably the biggest breakthrough in consumer drone technology was the Quadcopter.
 This design is the de facto standard for the consumer drones we know and love today.
 Check out this video to understand how the instability of modern quadcopters is overcome to enable us to harness their incredible agility: